Alexyazdani/Fault-Simulator-Pattern-Generator/README.md

+## TPG Command
-## To use our TPG function, use the following command to start the simulator:
+    The TPG command is the top-level function to run fault simulation and pattern generation To use our TPG function, use the following command to start the simulator:

     ./simulator <int seed>

-## If no seed is provided, the seed will default to 658.
+    If no seed is provided, the seed will default to 658.

-## To use our baseline:
+    To use our baseline:
     TPG <DALG/PODEM> <PFS/DFS> my_patterns.tp

+## RTPG
-## There are four different versions of RTPG:
+There are four different versions of RTPG:

 V1:
     TPG  <DALG/PODEM> <PFS/DFS> <outfile> -rtp v1 <FC_switch>